housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 # HTTP/2 Server Push

 We've just covered how we can use `<link rel="preload">` to load critical resources as early as possible, but another useful point of topic is HTTP/2 Server Push.
 In short, [HTTP/2](https://http2.github.io/) is a revision of HTTP and aims to provide a number of performance improvements.
-For the purpose of this article, we're only going to focus on server push here.
+For the purpose of this article, we're only going to focus on Server Push.

-The idea behind server push is that when we send down the initial HTML document during our first request/response interaction, we can also send critical assets at the same time.
-These are assets we know the browser will need before it even knows that it needs them itself.
+The idea behind Server Push is that when we send down the initial HTML document during our first request/response interaction, we can also send down (or push) critical assets at the same time.
+These are assets we know the browser will need before it even knows it needs them itself.

 ![Server Push](assets/thinking-prpl/server-push.png "Server Push"){: .article-image-with-border }

-One of the primary benefits of using server push is that it can minimize round trips to the server.
-With this, we can remove the time it takes the browser to parse the contents of the HTML file and fire subsequent requests for any assets that it finds, we means shorter page load times.
+One of the primary benefits of using Server Push is that it can minimize round trips to the server.
+We can remove the time it takes the browser to parse the contents of the HTML file and fire subsequent requests for any assets that it finds which can result in shorter page load times.

-One thing we did not mention earlier about `<link rel="preload">` is that instead of using HTML tags, we can also specify HTTP headers:
+One thing we didn't mention earlier about preload is that instead of using HTML tags, we can also specify HTTP headers:

 {% highlight html %}
 Link: </app/style.css>; rel=preload; as=style
 Link: </app/script.js>; rel=preload; as=script
 {% endhighlight %}

-It is important to mention that many hosting platforms that support HTTP/2 Push will attempt to push assets down the wire when it sees that you've preloaded them using Link HTTP headers.
+Many hosting platforms that support HTTP/2 Push will attempt to push assets down the wire when it sees that you've preloaded them using Link HTTP headers.
 Examples include [https://firebase.googleblog.com/2016/09/http2-comes-to-firebase-hosting.html](https://firebase.google.com/docs/hosting/) and [Netlify](https://www.netlify.com/blog/2017/07/18/http/2-server-push-on-netlify/).

 <aside>
-  <p>Although pushing assets automatically with the use of Link Headers is useful for not having to do any additional work in order to leverage server push, there may be cases where you may only want to preload your assets.
-If that's the case, you can use a `nopush` directive:</p>
+  <p>Although having Server Push instantiated automatically for assets where we've declated Link Headers can be useful, there may be cases where you may only want to preload your assets and not rely on Push whatsoever.
+In those cases, you can use a <code>nopush</code> attribute:</p>
   <figure class="highlight"><pre class=" language-html"><code class=" language-html" data-lang="html">Link: &lt;/app/style.css&gt;; rel=preload; as=style; nopush
 Link: &lt;/app/script.js&gt;; rel=preload; as=script</code></pre></figure>
+<p>The result here is the same as using a preload link HTML tag.</p>
 </aside>

 ## Server Push is experimental